 Seattle University Dean with PhD in Economics from Johns Hopkins University.
 Teaching macroeconomics for undergraduate, MBA and Executive MBA programs, and risk assessment for the grad program.

 Learn the fundamental principles of network leadership and grasp diverse theories, models and frameworks for understanding, mapping and interpreting networks in organizations.
-Get basis for using network thinking to improve value creation, interaction, efficiency and innovation in your business.
+Get the basis for using network thinking to improve value creation, interaction, efficiency and innovation in your business.

 Open & Online only.